Capital Gains Tax on inherited land building Kenya

 This case has set a powerful precedent in Kenya’s tax system, reminding both taxpayers and authorities that fairness is the foundation of taxation.

-Penned by Joseph Wachira
+Penned by CPA Joseph Wachira

 The author is a senior tax consultant at ClearTax and can be reached via wachira@cleartax.co.ke